sidpagariya/Poof/README.md

 Future features:
 - [ ] Find the UDID of all devices linked to the iCloud account
-- [ ] Find Friends of Friends - Basically the same as FMF, but this will find the friends of any iCloud account, with just a MMeAuthToken!
+- [x] Find Friends of Friends - Basically the same as FMF, but this will find the friends of any iCloud account, with just a MMeAuthToken! *See FriendsOfFriends repo*
-- [ ] Confirm that the location has changed by making a request to iCloud to get the location of the device in question.
-This causes problems, however, if you pass in only your MMeAuthToken.
+- [x] Confirm that the location has changed by making a request to iCloud to get the location of the device in question.
+This causes problems, however, if you pass in only your MMeAuthToken. *User may notice that their device's locations are being requested.
+A design goal of POOF is to be 100% silent, so this feature will not be implemented*
-- [ ] Pull old location from iCloud instead of IP address.
-See above note for possible issues with this.
+- [x] Pull old location from iCloud instead of IP address.
+See above note for possible issues with this. *See above note*